tensorfactory/PiFaceCam/README.md

 **Main Features:**
 1. Run efficiently on Raspberry Pi.
-2. Highly accurate even when faces are partially covered by face-masks.
-3. Ease of use.
+2. Ease of use.
 Cameras management, face ids creation, facial-recognition and video creation/streaming are all handled automatically by pifacecam.
-4. Flexible to implement.
+3. Flexible to implement.
 Important facial-recognition information can be retrieve via a callback-function for any post recognition actions.
-5. Powerful.
+4. Powerful.
 On top of basic facial-recognition (faces are identified against pre-stored facial ids.), pifacecam can run in "verification server" mode where a client can upload photos for verification against the person infront of camera.
-6. Stereo cameras setup option for defense against attack of placing a photo infront of camera.
+5. Stereo cameras setup option for defense against attack of placing a photo infront of camera.
+6. Able to recognised faces that are partially covered by face-masks.

 **Prerequisites (Software):**